About bird flu:

 Swollen head - Of varying degress.

-Purple comb – this is called cyanosis and refers to the blue that begins to permeate the red areas of the comb and wattles.
-It is an indication of breathing difficulties.
+Purple comb and wattles – this is called cyanosis and refers to the blue that begins to permeate the red areas of the comb and wattles.
+It is an indication of breathing difficulties and/or heart failure.
 In bird flu it looks more like bruising than an even colour.

 Discharge – From the eyes or nostrils